System-bath entanglement of noninteracting fermionic impurities: Equilibrium, transient, and steady-state regimes: Equilibrium entanglement

-In Fig.~\ref{fig:eqgdep} we further investigate the dependence of entanglement on the chemical potential, and thus on the degree of breaking of the particle-hole symmetry.
-As shown, for all values of $\mu$, entanglement appears at the same threshold value of $\Gamma$.
-At the same time, its magnitude increases with the absolute value of the chemical potential $\mu$.
-This may be related to an increase in the purity of the levels of the environment that are resonant with the system.
+In Fig.~\ref{fig:eqgdep} we further investigate the dependence of entanglement on the chemical potential $\mu$, and thus on the degree of breaking of the particle-hole symmetry.
+As shown, for all values of $\mu$, entanglement appears at the same threshold value of $\Gamma/(k_B T)$.
+However, its magnitude increases with the absolute value of the chemical potential.
+This may be related to an increase in the purity of the bath levels that are resonant with the system.

-Finally, we analyze how entanglement depends on the reservoir bandwidth $W$.
-The results are presented in Fig.~\ref{fig:entbandsites}~(a) As shown, for smaller bandwidths the entanglement negativity is also smaller and appears at higher values of $\Gamma$.
-Quite surprisingly, one can observe a pronounced difference between the entanglement behavior for bandwidths larger than the coupling strength by an order of magnitude ($W=20 \Gamma$ and $W=50\Gamma$).
-To check whether this is not just an artifact of the finite size of the bath -- and thus the finite level spacing -- in Fig.~\ref{fig:entbandsites}~(b) we plot the entanglement negativity for different numbers of environmental levels $K$.
-As one can see, entanglement is virtually independent of the reservoir size, which indicates that the strong bandwidth dependence is a real physical effect.
-This result, which so far lacks an intuitive explanation, suggests that entanglement may be strongly affected by details of the spectral density of the bath $\Gamma(\omega)$, even for energies $\omega$ far from resonance with the system energy $\epsilon_0$.
-Furthermore, the trend of the threshold value of $\Gamma$ at which entanglement appears may even suggest that entanglement is present for any finite $\Gamma$ in the limit of infinite bandwidth.
-However, we cannot verify this using our approach, as it is applicable to finite baths.
+Finally, we analyze how entanglement depends on the bath bandwidth $W$.
+To keep the density of states in the bath constant, we take the number of bath levels $K$ to be proportional to the bandwidth.
+The results are presented in Fig.~\ref{fig:entband}.
+Since the bandwidth is usually not tunable, one may interpret the figure as plotted as a function of the inverse temperature $1/T$ for constant $\Gamma$ and $W$.
+As shown, for smaller bandwidths the entanglement negativity is also smaller and appears at higher values of $\Gamma/(k_B T)$.
+Interestingly, one can observe a pronounced difference between the entanglement behavior for bandwidths larger than the coupling strength by an order of magnitude ($W=20 \Gamma$ and $W=50\Gamma$).
+This result suggests that entanglement may be strongly affected by details of the spectral density of the bath $\Gamma(\omega)$, even for energies $\omega$ far from resonance with the system energy $\epsilon_0$.
+To illustrate this further, in Fig.~\ref{fig:tth} we plot (on a log-log scale) the threshold temperature $T_\text{th}$, below which the entanglement is present, as a function of $W/\Gamma$.
+It is evaluated for different cutoffs $M$.
+As one can first note, for large bandwidths one needs to use large cutoffs to make the calculations reliable.
+As a consequence, our simulations are limited to $W \leq 200\Gamma$.
+Second, the threshold temperature increases monotonically as the bandwidth increases.
+In particular, in the bandwidth range considered, the threshold temperature evaluated for the cutoff $M=10$ obeys approximately a power law $T_\text{th} \propto \Gamma (W/\Gamma)^{2/3}$.
+This might suggest that in the infinite bandwidth limit the entanglement appears for any finite temperature and coupling strength $\Gamma$.
+However, as our calculations are limited to finite bandwidths, and naive extrapolations of a finite-size scaling are sometimes misleading, it is not possible to state it with certainty.